 Section 6—Powers

-The Board shall be responsible for the business and policy decisions of the organization.
-The Board is authorized to expend funds of the organization in any amount required to implement the policies of the organization, but may not exceed the net worth of the organization.
+The Board shall be responsible for the strategic direction, governance, business and policy decisions of the organization.
+The Board is authorized to expend funds of the organization in support of its mission and purpose, but may not exceed the net worth of the organization.

 Article X – Committees